How To Make Well Water Drinkable And Keep It Safe To Drink

 These microorganisms can exist in surface and groundwater supplies.

 If your neighbors’ well has been tested and observed to be safe, this does not mean yours is safe.
-The security of your well water relies on many factors.
-They include surface and underground geology, depth, development of the well, and more.
+The security of your well water depends on many factors, including surface and underground geology, depth, and the well's development.

-The Well water quality can change regularly upon revival/refilling because of the dry season.
-You have to test your well water and keep all testing outcomes for future reference.
+Because of the dry season, Well water quality can change regularly upon revival/refilling.
+You must test your well water and keep all testing outcomes for future reference.

 Various aspects should be addressed to keep up a healthy private well, that is, a well which gives 'safe' water: